05 Jun Fighting FODMAPs

 Meat and alternatives – chicken, lamb, beef, kangaroo, chicken, fish, eggs, tofu and tempeh;

-Breads, cereals, rice and noodles – gluten free bread and pasta, rice, quinoa, polenta, corn flour, rice base cereals;
+Bread, cereals, rice and noodles – gluten-free bread and pasta, rice, quinoa, polenta, cornflour, rice base cereals;

 Nuts and seeds – macadamias, pine nuts, peanuts, walnuts, sesame seeds and pumpkin seeds.